 The function is used for controlling the Arduino board and also for performing computations.
 We will use a function to turn a pin ON or OFF or to set a pin to OUTPUT current or as INPUT to receive an incoming signal.

 The three (parts) of the Arduino language are listed above.
-As you can see, they have been colored to distinguish from each other.
-The Arduino IDE uses the same colors to tell you the part in which a piece of code belongs.
+As you can see, they have been coloured to distinguish them from each other.
+The Arduino IDE uses the same colours to tell you the part in which a piece of code belongs.

 A code with orange color is a function, a bluecolored code is a value (variable or constant) and a code with green color is a structure.

 At, we learn by doing.
-Therefore I will explain in electrotekgh details thefunctions, variables andstructure by doing mini projects with them.
+Therefore I will explain in sirboateng online details thefunctions, variables andstructure by doing mini projects with them.
 You may also like this post Getting Started with LoRa RYLR998 and Arduino.
 It will help build wireless projects around the Arduino.